andrewheiss/Dissertation/Writing/revisions/revisions.md

 ## Judith: Flexibility / tautology

 In her comments on my original manuscript—and in in-person discussions prior to the defense—Judith noted that the idea of organizational instrumental flexibility is almost tautological and attempts to carry too much of the theory.
 In particular, the manuscript conflated instrumental/resource-based flexibility, programmatic flexibility, and normative flexibility all together.
-That is, even if an NGO has tons of money (like Index on Censorship), they won't necessarily engage in programming that fits with regime desires, but will instead stay out of the country due to their normative flexibility.
+That is, even if an NGO has tons of money (like Index on Censorship), they won't necessarily engage in programming that fits with regime desires, but will instead stay out of the country due to their organizational norms.

 To address this, I redefined "instrumental flexibility" as "programmatic flexibility," which decouples programming decisions and adaptations from instrumental issues like organization size and revenue.
 These instrumental concerns influence programming decisions, but they do not determine them completely—organizational norms (still represented by the ideal point) are also linked to programming decisions.
 I clarify this in chapter 4.